 It wasn’t a straight path to medical school for Kate Womersley.
 After finishing an English degree at Cambridge University, she studied at Harvard for a Master’s in History of Science.
-For two years you could find her in Darwin’s Cafe dipping into Beckett.
 She is now back in the UK on the Cambridge Graduate Course in Medicine.

 Lisa Haushofer is a medical doctor turned medical historian.
 When she is not up late writing posts for this blog, she indulges in such delightful topics as the history of medicine and food for her PhD at Harvard’s History of Science Department.
 She also suffers from an incurable addiction to Salsa and Tango.